 Quite similar to the Braun but larger, with a more conventional shape and build, this Panasonic foil shaver has a single floating blade and a more powerful motor than the other models Groom+Style has reviewed.
 It delivers as good a shave as you’ll get from a travel razor, feels good in the hand and runs on two AA batteries which can be replaced in a jiffy.

 The head cover clips on (and can fall off too easily) and there’s no safety lock, only a travel pouch.
 On the plus side, however, the ES3831K is a bona fide wet/dry shaver and can be used in the shower or for gel and wet shaves anywhere you choose.
-It cleans under the faucet with no muss, no fuss.
+It cleans under the faucet with no fuss.
 The shaver doesn’t feel as solid in your hand and might not hold up for years, but at the bargain price that Panasonic charges you won’t feel any pain if you have to replace it after a while.

 The AA battery powered Panasonic ES3831K is small enough to fit just about anywhere when you’re traveling, it shaves well and can be used in the shower.
 That’s quite a trifecta for its very low price.

 Digging deeper on the Panasonic ES3831K Electric Travel Shaver:

 Check Panasonic ES3831K Electric Travel Shaver Price on Amazon

 Yes, this razor plugs into the wall and does require a charger – it’s a small box that’s attached to the AC power cord, so you’ll need power adapters for use outside of America.
 And it costs about four times as much as the battery-powered razor models we’ve already reviewed.